shrawaninilange/Fake-app/README.md

 # Fake-app
 FakeApp is e-commerce website .
 Made react-redux ,css other many libraries .
-It has sorting filtering functionality .
-# Fake-app
-FakeApp is e-commerce website .
-Made react-redux ,css other many libraries .
-It has sorting filtering functionality .
+It has sorting filtering functionality . has sorting filtering functionality .

   <ul>
 <li>HTML</li>